+For this type of query, you will need to supply the agent's user name using a filter key.
 The filter key tells Configuration Server to narrow your query to a specific agent, rather than retrieving information about all of the persons in your contact center:

 '''

 KeyValueCollection filterKey = new KeyValueCollection();

-filterKey.Add("user_name", userName);
+filterKey.Add("user name", userName);

 '''

-You can find the names of the filter keys for Person objects by looking in the Filter Keys section of the CfgPerson entry in the Configuration Objects section of this API reference.
-This section has a similar reference page for each Configuration Layer object.
+You can find the names of the filter keys for Person objects by looking in the Filter Keys section of the CfgPerson entry.

+A similar reference page is available for each Configuration Layer object.

 Now you are ready to create the request.
+For filter-based queries, this is done using